sunnysideup/silverstripe-dynamic-cache-content/docs/en/INDEX.md

 ### identify personalised and universal data

 1. Identify any personalised data in your html templates.
-   If it is specific to that page - then don't cache the page (outside of the scope here).
+   If it is specific to that page - then it is outside of the scope here.
    If it is personalised but the same throughout the site then follow steps below.
    (e.g. `Welcome back User` - shown on the header on every page)

-2. Identify parts that are the same on every page (e.g. footer / header)
+2. Identify parts that are the same on every page (e.g. menu, footer)

 3. Replace the personalised data in the template with the non-personalised version - e.g. `Click here to login`.
    This is the content you would expect, for example, Google to index.

 4. For the universal data (e.g. footer), also remove this from the your templates.
-   Again, we make sure it has a good selector (e.g. "footer", "#menu")
+   However, keep the containing tag (e.g. "footer" tag) and note the assocated selector (e.g. #welcome-messsage, footer, .my-div)

 5. You can now start to setup methods that return arrays of `selector` keys and their personalised values / universal values.
    This works as follows: